chrper80/Milestone-project2/README.md

 ##### Warning

 6: Article lacks heading.
-Consider using h2-h6 elements to add identifying headings to all articles.
+Consider using h2-h6 elements to add identifying headings to all articles. *Check with mentor, wrong container?*

-1: The type attribute is unnecessary for JavaScript resources.
+1: The type attribute is unnecessary for JavaScript resources. *Removed the type attribute from the script containing my main.js file*

 #### Testimonials